Ray-0906/Browser_mcp/README.md

 - `inspect_elements` returns up to N matches for a selector (tag, text, attributes, visibility, bounding box, optional HTML preview).
 Perfect for disambiguating long selector lists or diagnosing “element not visible” errors.
 - `get_accessibility_tree` streams a truncated accessibility snapshot (roles, names, state flags) so the LLM can reason about the UI hierarchy using plain text.
+- `find_click_targets` scans the page for likely interactive controls matching the supplied text (inner text, aria-label, title, custom attributes) and ranks them by confidence.
+Combine with `click_by_text` to trigger the best option without crafting a brittle selector.
 - Prefer these text-only diagnostics before falling back to `take_screenshot`; they keep conversations token-friendly and work even when the client cannot display images.

 Resources: